Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

 Decide on an uninterrupted time of day that you can set aside to practice mindfulness, and keep that time in your schedule.

 Mindfulness is a way of perceiving, thinking, and behaving

 You would be forgiven for thinking that mindfulness is just an activity; in fact, mindfulness is a way of perceiving and observing, and it can be developed using various tools.
 Some of these tools include meditation, exercises, and breathing.

 Commit, commit, commit

 The most important step before embarking on this journey is to commit to it.
-Some meta-analyses have highlighted that some studies found varying effects for mindfulness interventions, and the authors posit that this might be because the participants are not engaging in their mindfulness homework or exercises, or do these exercises for too short a period to see results (Khoury et al., 2013).
+Some meta-analyses have highlighted varying effects for mindfulness interventions, and the authors posit that this might be because the participants are not engaging in their mindfulness homework exercises or engaging for too short a period to see results (Khoury et al., 2013).

-Therefore, knowing this, before you begin, you have to commit.
-Now, if you’re ready, I’m going to convince you why you should start a mindfulness routine, and I’ll explain how to live a mindful life daily.
+Knowing this, before you begin, you have to commit.
+Next, we’ll explore why you should start a mindfulness routine and how to live a mindful daily life.

 5 Reasons to Start Practicing Mindfulness Today

 At this point, you might think that mindfulness sounds like it requires a lot of effort.